TheGoncaloSilva/mdrs_proj_1/README.md

   <img src="./task2/images/ex_2c_avg_queuingDelay.jpg" alt="Exercise 2.a Average Queuing Delay" style="max-width: 60%; height: auto; display: block; margin: 0 auto;">
 </div>

+<div style="page-break-after: always"></div>

 ### Conclusion:

+In experiment 2.b, we conducted simulations using Simulator4, which gives higher priority to the VoIP service over the data service.
+The goal was to obtain results for the average packet delay (APD) and average queuing delay (AQD) for both data and VoIP packets across various numbers of VoIP flows (n).
+Subsequently, in experiment 2.c, we derived the theoretical values for average packet delay in the same scenarios using a priority-enabled M/G/1 queue model.

+The following presents a comparison between the theoretical values and the simulation results for different values of n:

+##### N=10:

+- **Theoretical APD for VoIP (ms):** 0.0983
+- **Theoretical AQD for VoIP (ms):** 0.0076
+- **Theoretical APD for Data (ms):** 2.3102
+- **Theoretical AQD for Data (ms):** 1.8638

+The simulation results for N=10 in experiment 2.b show:

+- APD for VoIP: 0.46 ms
+- AQD for VoIP: 1.05 ms
+- APD for Data: 2.27 ms
+- AQD for Data: 1.78 ms

+**Conclusion for N=10:**

+- The theoretical values for both VoIP and data packets are substantially lower than the simulation results.
+This suggests that the theoretical model might not accurately represent the complex real-world behavior of the network.
+The higher priority of VoIP packets in the simulation results in lower APD and AQD compared to the theoretical model.

+##### N=20:

+- **Theoretical APD for VoIP (ms):** 0.1038
+- **Theoretical AQD for VoIP (ms):** 0.0081
+- **Theoretical APD for Data (ms):** 3.0500
+- **Theoretical AQD for Data (ms):** 2.5788

+The simulation results for N=20 in experiment 2.b show:

+- APD for VoIP: 0.462 ms
+- AQD for VoIP: 0.388 ms
+- APD for Data: 2.27 ms
+- AQD for Data: 1.78 ms

+**Conclusion for N=20:**

+- Similar to N=10, the theoretical values for both VoIP and data packets are lower than the simulation results.
+This suggests that the model might need to consider more real-world factors.
+The priority given to VoIP packets in the simulation has a significant impact on reducing APD and AQD for VoIP packets.

+##### N=30:

+- **Theoretical APD for VoIP (ms):** 0.1057
+- **Theoretical AQD for VoIP (ms):** 0.0082
+- **Theoretical APD for Data (ms):** 3.4030
+- **Theoretical AQD for Data (ms):** 2.9235

+The simulation results for N=30 in experiment 2.b show:

+- APD for VoIP: 0.508 ms
+- AQD for VoIP: 0.412 ms
+- APD for Data: 2.27 ms
+- AQD for Data: 1.78 ms

+**Conclusion for N=30:**

+- Similar to the previous cases, the theoretical values for VoIP and data packets are lower than the simulation results.
+The simulation's prioritization of VoIP packets results in lower APD and AQD for VoIP packets.

+##### N=40:

+- **Theoretical APD for VoIP (ms):** 0.1066
+- **Theoretical AQD for VoIP (ms):** 0.0083
+- **Theoretical APD for Data (ms):** 3.6099
+- **Theoretical AQD for Data (ms):** 3.1263

+The simulation results for N=40 in experiment 2.b show:

+- APD for VoIP: 0.535 ms
+- AQD for VoIP: 0.439 ms
+- APD for Data: 2.27 ms
+- AQD for Data: 1.78 ms

+**Conclusion for N=40:**

+- Once again, the theoretical values for both VoIP and data packets are lower than the simulation results.
+The prioritization of VoIP packets in the simulation results in significantly lower APD and AQD for VoIP packets compared to the theoretical model.

+In summary, the theoretical model, while providing valuable insights, does not perfectly capture the real-world complexities and behaviors present in the network.
+The prioritization of VoIP packets in the simulation (Simulator4) significantly reduces the delays experienced by VoIP packets compared to the theoretical predictions.
+Real-world networks may have various factors that affect delay, and the prioritization of packets is just one of them.
+Therefore, a theoretical model should be considered as a simplified representation of the real network's behavior.

 ### Matlab Script code